 Company Background

-The Company was incorporated on 6 July 2015 and provided consultancy services based in Bronte, NSW 2000 and had two (2) related employees including the Director during the trading period.
+The Company was incorporated on 6 July 2015 and provided consultancy services such as appearances at Carriageworks Farmers Market and pop up store with demonstrations.
+The Company employed two (2) related employees including the director during the trading period.

-On or about 24 March 2020, the Company was impacted by the COVID-19 pandemic and the NSW government restrictions.
-The company suffered a significant decline in revenue as a result and negotiated payment plan with the ATO around June 2020.
-The Company’s did not generate any sales from August 2021 and ceased trading prior to my appointment, 7 April 2021.
+On 30 March 2020 due to Covid-19 pandemic and decision by the NSW Government, Carriageworks was closed to the public.
+As a consequence of the pandemic and the NSW government implementing restrictions, the company suffered a significant decline in revenue.
+Subsequently, the company was informed, Carriageworks appointed voluntary administrators on or about 5 May 2020 and accordingly, the Company lost its major contract.
+Furthermore, due to the Federal Government, there were restrictions on international travel which forced the closure of the dining outlet at the Sydney International airport.

-The Company’s two (2) employees were made redundant on the same day.
+The Company negotiated a payment plan with the ATO around June 2020.
+However the inability to generate any sales from August 2021 onwards, the Company was not able to meet its liabilities.
+Accordingly, I was appointed liquidator on 7 April 2022 and I understand the company and ceased to trade prior to my appointment.

 Below is a summary of the ASIC extract of the Company: